Miss Beryl Swiver presents

 WINNER - The ENCORE!
 Producers' Award 2016

-WINNER - Pick of the Fringe
+NOMINATED - Top of the Fringe

 NOMINATED - A Little New Music Award for Outstanding Songwriting